-- (1) Union citizens who have resided legally in Finland for a continuous period of five years have the right of permanent residence.
-The provisions on the requirements for short-term residence or residence for more than three months do not apply to this right. - (2) The provisions of subsection 1 also apply to family members of a Union citizen who are not Union citizens and who have legally resided in Finland with the Union citizen for a continuous period of five years. - (3) Continuity of residence is not affected by temporary absences not exceeding six months a year, or longer absences to undertake compulsory military service, or one absence of a maximum of twelve consecutive months for important reasons such as pregnancy or childbirth, serious illness, study or vocational training, or a posting in another EU Member State or a third country.
+Union citizens who have resided legally in Finland for a continuous period of five years have the right of permanent residence.
+The provisions on the requirements for short-term residence or residence for more than three months do not apply to this right.

+The provisions of subsection 1 also apply to family members of a Union citizen who are not Union citizens and who have legally resided in Finland with the Union citizen for a continuous period of five years.

+Continuity of residence is not affected by temporary absences not exceeding 6 months a year, or longer absences to undertake compulsory military service, or one absence of a maximum of 12 consecutive months for important reasons such as pregnancy or childbirth, serious illness, studies or vocational education and training, or a posting in another EU Member State or a third country.